liashenko/liashenko.github.io/_posts/2020-01-07-athena-analytics.markdown

     "purchaseTimestamp": 1575121641
 }
 ```
-Good enough to make different kind of business analytics.

 Now we can publish our purchase metrics directly to S3, but **AWS Kinesis Firehose** is better and here is why:
 * Firehose buffers incoming records and delivers in batches.